Noise at Work and Home Safety Talk

 Damage to our hearing can happen over a short time or over a longer extended period of time depending on the source of the sound.
 Short loud bursts of noise such as explosions or gunshots can damage our ears in a short time of being exposed.
 Less hazardous noise such as woodworking equipment, heavy equipment, and machinery can lead to damage over an extended amount of time being exposed to the noise.

 While many people are overexposed at work, there are also many who are overexposed at home.
 Many of your hobbies may also be causing hearing loss.
 Activities such as listening to loud music, shooting guns, woodworking, using a lawnmower, riding a dirt bike, etc. will damage your hearing over time.
 It is important to understand what levels of noise will damage your hearing.

 What is Too Loud?

-OSHA and NIOSH recommend to stay under levels of 85 decibels over an 8-hour time weighted average (TWA).
+OSHA and NIOSH recommend staying under levels of 85 decibels over an 8-hour time-weighted average (TWA).